-Starting in October 1998, the survey was launched in practice.
-The sample size accounted for 8208 dwellings, distributed into 114 PSU.
+At the first stage, the sample size accounted for 8208 dwellings, distributed into 114 primary sampling units (PSU).
 A number of 114 interviewers and 44 supervisors were employed to carry out the field work.
-Every interviewer had 24 addresses on monthly basis and respectively 6 addresses on weekly basis.

-A probabilistic sample in two stages was used: during the first stage - the survey centers were selected based on the electoral lists, and during the second stage - the dwellings were selected.
-The 2-2-2 rotation scheme is used at the second stage.
+A probabilistic sample in two stages was used: during the first stage - the survey centers have been selected based on the electoral lists, and during the second stage - the dwellings were selected.
+The 2-(2)-2 rotation scheme is used at the second stage.

-II stage.
-Starting in 2006 - LFS is carried out according to a new sampling frame, a new rotation scheme, and improved questionnaires.
+2006-2014 - LFS is carried out according to a new sampling frame, a new rotation scheme, and improved questionnaires.
 The changes performed in 2006 refer to the following:

-- Development of a joint sampling frame for the Labour Force Survey and Households Budgets Survey (HBS) creation of the common network of interviewers and controllers, respectively 150 and 51; - Introduction of a new rotation scheme of type 2-(1)-1-(8)-2; - Methodological changes including the treatment for certain employment and unemployment situations; - New topics tackled by LFS.
+- Development of a joint sampling frame for the LFS and Households Budgets Survey (HBS) creation of the common network of interviewers and supervisors, respectively 150 and 51; - Introduction of a new rotation scheme (2-(1)-1-(8)-2) and a new sample of dwellings (12000 per quarter); - Methodological changes including the treatment for certain employment and unemployment situations; - New topics tackled by LFS.